-Our promise is to provide a nurturing and rigorous learning environment.
-We will instill within our students a love of learning by identifying their positive distinctions through academics, the arts and athletics.
-We empower students to be responsible, contributing members of an international community.
+Our promise is to provide a nurturing, challenging, and authentic learning environment.
+We will instill within our students a love of learning by identifying their positive distinctions through academics, the arts, and athletics.
+We empower students to be responsible, contributing members of an international community through service and action.

 The Name Change Journey: Moving Toward Learning, Healing, and Harriet Tubman Elementary School

 In the summer of 2020, in the wake of our city and country grappling with the dual pandemics of COVID-19 and systemic racism, our school community embarked on a student-driven, equity- centered name-change effort.
 The former namesake of our school, Louis J. Agassiz, was a 19th century scientist and one of the most prominent proponents of scientific racism.
 In 2020, our school community examined our values and confronted those racist beliefs.
 Our school, with support from the CPS Office of Equity and the Chief Equity Officer, worked through a re-naming process that prioritized student voice and the lived experiences of the most impacted students and families in our community.
 We questioned the racist stances of our former namesake and explored the harmful impact that his beliefs have had on our world.